Should Christians Celebrate Halloween or Not?

 I mean, what could be wrong with dressing up in costumes and going door-to-door to collect candy?
 What’s wrong with toilet-papering houses that don’t provide the types of treats that you want?

 You tell me.
 Does the behavior above sound like actions that imitate Christ?
-Let me ask it another way: after you have knocked on the doors in your neighborhood on All Hallows Eve, when do you knock on those doors again?
+Let me ask it another way: after you have knocked on the doors in your neighborhood on All Hallows Eve when do you knock on their doors again?

 If your answer is that you only knock on your neighbors’ door once a year when you are heavily disguised, then where’s your evangelistic spirit?